bhisaac/5eFP/5eFP-SRD.md

 A spell’s duration is the length of time the spell persists.
 A duration can be the length of an encounter or the length of a game session.
 Some spells specify that their effects last until the spells are dispelled or destroyed.

 #### Encounter

 A number of spells have durations longer than an instant but shorter than a game session.
 These spells persist for the length of an encounter.
 Whenever you cast these spells while on the overland movement map of a world map tile, their effects remain as long as you do not change maps.
-If you change maps due to a random encounter or by entering a foothold, the spell's duration ends when you resolve the random encounter or when you complete the foothold.
+If you change maps due to an encounter or by entering a foothold, the spell's duration ends when you resolve the random encounter or when you complete the foothold.

 #### Instantaneous

 Many spells are instantaneous.
 The spell harms, heals, creates, or alters a creature or an object in a way that can’t be dispelled, because its magic exists only for an instant.

 #### Recall